jrg94/CSE5544/assignment02/README.md

 ## The Ineffective Visualization

-As for the ineffective visualization, I didn't have to look far:
+As for the ineffective visualization, I didn't have too look far:

 **Miller, Matthias, et al. "Analyzing Visual Mappings of Traditional and Alternative Music Notation." arXiv preprint arXiv:1810.10814 (2018).**